Aldi expansion plans

 Website redesign

-The new website, launching in early 2026, includes tailored product recommendations for easy re-ordering, expanded nutritional information, shoppable recipes and built-in tools to support shoppers in meal planning for their weekly shop.
-This upgrade marks an important step in modernizing the Aldi digital experience to better meet evolving customer expectations.
+Launching in early 2026, it will include tailored product recommendations for reordering, expanded nutritional information, shoppable recipes and tools to support shoppers in meal planning.

-Shopping Aldi for curbside pickup will be easier through the new website, which will offer more personalized product recommendations to ensure curbside customers find all essentials as well as the ability to shop for new and trending products every week.
-Through the new site, customers can also choose home delivery.
+Shopping Aldi for curbside pickup will be easier through the website, which will offer more personalized product recommendations.
+Customers can also choose home delivery.

-Continued and expanded delivery partnerships with Instacart, DoorDash and Uber Eats also are planned.
+Continued and expanded delivery partnerships with Instacart, DoorDash and Uber Eats are in the works.

 [RELATED: Aldi Partners With Uber Eats To Launch Nationwide Grocery Delivery]